 Surely, there are many reasons for the lack of apparent progress, like the Indian blockade beginning September 2015 that continued well into 2016, and the fact that the country is a new democracy still finding its way.
 But most with familiarity with Nepal think that corruption and a lack of transparency has much to do with the lack of funds making their way to the citizens.

 Why does it matter?
 Because there was a great deal of attention and outpouring at the time of the earthquake, and many countries, businesses, and individuals promised huge sums when the pictures hit the media back in April of 2015.
 The money needs to get to where it is needed most--not get hung up or simply evaporate.
 It needs to get to where it is needed most not only for the Nepalese, but for the next disaster on par with Nepal’s.
 Otherwise, all may think twice before extending a hand as they did so generously this time.

 As we see in the film, people are not counting on the aid from the government or elsewhere.
 Many are already rebuilding their homes from resources collected by family members deciding to live together with their extended families.
 We see families in the villages and in Kathmandu with little more than a zinc sheet covering old brick walls which are in danger of collapsing in on themselves.

 The film is produced and directed by Steve and Bobbie Richards of TheoEco, who originally departed to Kathmandu in 2015.
 There they were introduced to Amit Nepali by the Anglican Church.
 Amit acts as editor, interpreter, guide, composer, and other key roles in the film.
-Filmed and edited in Nepal, Piles of Bricks (Revisited) is almost two years in the making and scheduled for release in 2018.
+Filmed and edited in Nepal, Piles of Bricks (Revisited) is almost two years in the making and scheduled for release in late 2018.